 Starting a new school can be a difficult experience for a parent and a young child.
 We encourage the parent and child to visit LVCC after the initial visit and prior to actual enrollment.
 Two or three visits to LVCC during activity time, lunch, and nap provide an opportunity to become comfortable with the new environment before setting off on his/her own.
 The Lead Teacher in your child's class will contact you to arrange a smooth transition for your child.
 Transitioning to a new classroom is really fun and exciting for the children, but can cause both parent and child some anxiety as well.
 One of the strengths of our program is our integrated curriculum.
 The staff works together to prepare the children for their new adventure and to make sure that the teachers in the new classrooms are aware of each child's individual needs.
-If you have any concerns about your child and his/her new classroom, please address those concerns to your child's new Lead Teacher, to the Executive Director, or Assistant Director.
-The continuity of our program is built around a sense of teamwork and community-building among our staff.
+If you have any concerns about your child and his/her new classroom, please address those concerns to your child's new Lead Teacher and/or the Executive Director.
+The continuity of our program is built around a sense of teamwork and community- building among our staff.
 So please focus on moving forward with your child and marveling at his/her growing mastery of new and challenging skills and relationships.

-Infants in Panda room transition to the next classroom (Elephant) at their 18-month birthday.
-That means that transitions out of Panda room will occur throughout what is typically considered a school year (September-June).
-As much as LVCC would like to transition children (and parents) in groups, licensing requirements mandate that children leave the Panda room at their 18-month birthday.
-Toddlers from the Elephant room can transition to the next classroom (Koala room) any time upon turning 2 and up to 30 months of age.
-The teachers, taking into account the toddler's developmental milestones, recommend an optimal time for the child's transition.
-Teachers will consider moving children in groups to minimize disruptions to their social group.
-Children 3 and older typically move to the next classroom with their age cohort at the beginning of school year.
+Infants in the Panda Room will transition to the Elephant Room when they are developmentally ready and on a Toddler schedule.
+Toddlers in the Elephant Room will transition to the Koala room at 24 months.
+As much as LVCC would like to transition children (and parents) in groups, licensing requirements mandate that children leave the Elephant room the day after their 24 months birthday.

+Koala Room and Tiger Room Teachers will consider moving children in groups when the children are developmentally ready to advance to the next classroom and when there is space available to minimize disruption to the next classroom.
 In all cases, teachers will inform parents of upcoming transitions, they will provide orientation meetings and share information to guide you through any upcoming changes in your child's routine.